civicrm/civicrm-sysadmin-guide/docs/misc/staging-production.md

 ### Effects of changing your Environment

 1. The outbound email will be set to “Disable Outbound Email”.
-Logging of mails will not be done until user explicitly sets the value in civicrm.settings.php & changes the outbound setting to mail().
+Logging of mails will not be done until user explicitly sets the value in `civicrm.settings.php` and changes the outbound setting to `mail()`.
      1. This does NOT happen if you have set your Environment via `civicrm.settings.php`.

 1. If one wishes to run a specific scheduled job when the in a non-production Environment, add `runInNonProductionEnvironment=TRUE` to that job's parameters.